distillpub/post--misread-tsne/index.md

 ## 1. Those hyperparameters really matter

-Let's start with the "hello world" of dimensionality reduction: a data set of two widely separated clusters.
-Take two unit Gaussians in the plane, as shown in the lefthand diagram.
-For clarity, the two clusters are color coded.
+Let's start with the "hello world" of t-SNE: a data set of two widely separated clusters.
+To make things as simple as possible, we'll consider clusters in a 2D plane, as shown in the lefthand diagram.
+(For clarity, the two clusters are color coded.)
 The diagrams at right show t-SNE plots for five different perplexity values.

 <section class="w-page tsne-group" id="figures-01" data-id="01">
 </section>